-The purpose of this webpage is to communicate key materials related to the Centers for Medicare and Medicaid Services (CMS) final rule for Medicaid home and community-based services (HCBS) waivers.
+This webpage shares key information related to the Centers for Medicare & Medicaid Services (CMS) settings rule for Medicaid home and community-based services waivers.

 Home and community-based services waivers provide opportunities for Medicaid beneficiaries to receive services in their own home or community rather than in institutions or other isolated settings.

 CMS requires all states that operate HCBS waivers to comply with the federal settings rule.
 The settings rule establishes requirements for residential and nonresidential service settings in Medicaid waiver programs.
 The purpose of the settings rule is to ensure that people receiving services through HCBS waiver programs have access to the benefits of community living and are able to receive services in the most integrated settings.
 The settings rule creates a more outcome-oriented definition of home and community-based settings rather than one based solely on a setting's location, geography, or physical characteristics.

 Since the Wisconsin Department of Health Services (DHS) operates several programs under Medicaid HCBS waivers, DHS is required to implement the new rule.
 Over 80,000 people in Wisconsin receive services under 1915(c) waiver programs.